Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Categorical framed little disks algebras and ribbon Groth en dieck-Verdier structures

 \subsection{A groupoid model for the cyclic operad of framed little disks}

 From \eqref{eqnformulaframed} it follows that the framed little disks operad is aspherical.
 A groupoid model can be given in terms of ribbon braids \cite{salvatorewahl}.
 The purpose of this subsection is to also describe the cyclic structure on the level of this groupoid model.
 We do this by defining a cyclic structure on the ribbon braid operad.
+In~\cite{CIW} Campos, Idrissi and Willwacher give a cyclic action on a parenthesized version of $\RBr$.
+The action defined in this section is the analogue of this cyclic structure on $\RBr$.
 In Section~\ref{secszeroframed}, we prove that it corresponds to the \emph{geometric} cyclic structure.

 We first recall the operad of ribbon braids: Denote by $\pi \colon RB_n \longrightarrow \Sigma_n$ the canonical map from the ribbon braid group on $n$ strands to the symmetric group on $n$ letters.
 This map defines an $RB_n$-action on $\Sigma_n$.
 The corresponding action groupoids $\Sigma_n \DS RB_n$ for varying $n\ge 0$ provide a groupoid model $\RBr$ for the framed little disks operad, see \cite{WahlThesis} and \cite[Section~7]{salvatorewahl} for details.
-Concretely, the groupoid of arity $n$-operations is given by $ \RBr(n) \coloneqq \Sigma_n \DS B_n\times (\star \DS \Z)^n$; we refer to \cite[Section~1.2]{WahlThesis} for the details on the operad structure.
+Concretely, the groupoid of arity $n$-operations is given by $ \RBr(n) \coloneqq \Sigma_n \DS B_n\times (\star \DS \Z)^n$, where $\star \DS \mathbb{Z}$ is the groupoid with one object with automorphism group $\mathbb{Z}$.
+We refer to \cite[Section~1.2]{WahlThesis} for the details on the operad structure; we will also momentarily give a presentation in terms of generators and relations.
 The operad $\RBr$ being a groupoid model for $\framed$ means that there is an equivalence